Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 However, everything had seemingly gone wrong.
 His supporters were slowly slipping out of his reach, and the trust of the people in him had greatly faltered.
 Had his efforts to become the kingdom’s ruler become all for naught?
 His despair at the reality that was before him had even dulled the wine that he drank to comfort his nerves.
 His mind wouldn’t be granted a measure of ease until the dreaded symbol of the Valkyrie laid bloodied at his feet.
 He felt as if he could not rest until the focus of this country once again rested upon him.

 For that reason, he begged and begged the Chancellor to help him.
 He would grant him anything he wished if the kingdom’s most powerful magic caster would help him obtain victory.

-“Do not fret, my dear king.
+“Do not fret, my dear King.
 I will lend you my aid.
-The time is right for us to strike,” Chancellor Willingham told him.
+The time is right for us to strike,” Chancellor Willingham told him finally after several months.

 But, could he believe those words?
 Part of him was skeptical whether this mess originated from listening to the speculations of that man.
 Yet, for some reason, he couldn’t help but follow along with his words of advice.
 They were like the sweet voices of temptation, giving him everything that he hoped to hear.

 Another tremor shook the ground.

 King Oswald looked ahead from atop his mounted steed, at the front of an army of roughly 4000.
 The majority were simple infantry, crudely trained footmen carrying swords in the name of their lord.
 Less than a tenth of that wielded any true talent, whether in physical combat or magic ability.
 However, the mere presence of them at least made him feel like a ruler.

 He had rounded up every available supporter for this final engagement, but this had been all that stepped forward.
 If he waited another week, would that number fall by several hundred?
 Perhaps, a thousand?
 He couldn’t delay this any longer.
 He had to act now.